claire-west/svstudio-manual/docs/ai-functions/instant-mode.md

 # Instant Mode

-While Instant Mode is active, auto pitch tuning will be executed on the notes as you work.
+While Instant Mode is active, [Auto Pitch Tuning](auto-pitch-tuning.md) will be executed on the notes as you work.
 This uses AI-generated pitch deviations to create realistic transitions, sustains, and vibrato.

 ## Using Instant Mode

 Instant Mode affects the entire project, and behaves very similarly to auto pitch tuning, with some main exceptions:

-- Expressiveness is determined by the slider in the AI Retakes panel.
-This can be adjusted for all notes, or only selected notes.
 - Pitch deviations do not appear in the parameters panel.
 This keeps the automatic pitch deviations separate from your manual ones.
+- Expressiveness is determined by the slider in the [AI Retakes](ai-retakes.md) panel (Pro edition only).
+This can be adjusted for all notes, or only selected notes.

 Instant Mode can be enabled with the button in the upper right corner of the Piano Roll.